denten-books/plain-text/main.md

 material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
-The task of the philosopher, then, becomes to reconstruct the ideal notion of the perfect chair from their many imperfect instantiations.
+The task of the philosopher, then, becomes to reconstruct the single ideal notion of the perfect chair from its many imperfect instantiations.
 A contemporary computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
 Similarly, for Plato and later René Descartes, G.W.F.
 Hegel, and for other so-called "idealists," ideas provide us with lasting universal "templates" for the contingent and always changing material world.[^ln11-descartes]

-It is Hegel who gives perhaps the paradigmatic expression to the dichotomy in the literature on aesthetics.
+It is Hegel who gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
 In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
 Whole books have been written on Hegel's rather technical and sometimes idiosyncratic vocabulary.
 Rather than define terms precisely, Hegel likes to bombard his reader with semantic cognates.
 On the side of "content" (*Inhalt*, *Gehalt*), he evokes words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
 All of these convey a movement inward and a location beyond the physical world, accessible only to the spirit (*Geist*) or mind (*Gedanken*,